 Denton v.
 State, 911 S.W.2d 388 (Tex.
 Crim.
 App.
 1995)

-Thank you for visiting the Collin Evan’s blog, a Houston criminal defense lawyer.
+Thank you for visiting the blog of Collin Evans, a Houston criminal defense lawyer.
 We write to inform locals about law changes, current news and events.